KnowledgeHut-AWS/katacoda-labs/devops-bootcamp/os-basics-01-linux/intro.md

 Linux is the base for Android Operating System

-Linux is the base for iOS Operating Syste,
+Linux is the base for iOS Operating System,

 You will find Linux in TV, Smart Phones, Remote, Setup Box, Watches, Router and list goes on  and on  and on…..

 #### What is a shell?

-In Linux, a shell is a command intepreter: a program that has the permission and ability to run other programs.
+In Linux, a shell is a command interpreter: a program that has the permission and ability to run other programs.
 On Linux it is possible to run many sessions, or instances, of a shell simultaneously.

 #### What is bash?